svenssonjoel/lispBM/README.md

 8. Compiles for, and runs on STM32f4.

 ## TODOs
-0. Explicit stack in eval.c to help GC do its job.
 1. (DONE) Write some tests that stresses the Garbage collector.
 2. (DONE) Implement some "reference to X type", for uint32, int32.
 3. Write a small library of useful hofs.